House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Final Thoughts

-As we’ve seen, the cost to replace a traditional car engine generally runs between $3000 to $6000, but it could cost more or less.
-Plus, you also have to consider labor costs.
+As we’ve seen, replacing a traditional car engine generally costs between $3,000 to $6,000, but it could cost more or less.
+For example, imported luxury cars will cost more than standard domestic vehicles to replace their engines.
+Plus, you also have to consider the labor costs.
 The choice to replace your car’s engine should be based on several factors, including the mechanical and overall condition of the car itself.

 Featured Image Credit: A_stockphoto, Shutterstock